jcawley5/architecture-center/docs/ref-arch/RA0013/2-insight-apps-by-sap/readme.md

 ### Copying Content

--   SAP-managed Insight Apps cannot be directly edited but components can be copied.
+-   SAP-managed Insight Apps and their dependencies cannot be directly edited but components can be copied and adapted, as needed.
 -   Users can copy SAP Analytics Cloud stories to enhance or adjust them for their needs.

 ### Enhancing Models